elisemoe/FLL-Team-Resources/README.md

 * Competition: write the Robot Executive Design Summary

 #### Code
+* Learn how to code with EV3 programming blocks
 * Strategize and plan competition runs (coordinate with build team)
 * Brainstorm, build, and test reusible code components
 * Write pseudo code for all competition runs